alexkrechik/VSCucumberAutoComplete/README.md

 **`cucumberautocomplete.stepsInvariants`** - Show all the 'or' steps parts as separate suggestions (ex. show `I use a` and `I use b` steps suggestions for the `Given(/I use (a|b)/)` step.
 It also could help to speed up the new steps adding.

 **`cucumberautocomplete.customParameters`** - Change some steps RegEx parts depending on array of 'parameter' - 'value' key pairs.
-Parameter could be string or RegEx object.
+Parameter could be string or regular expression.
+Whether 'parameter' is interpreted as a string or a regular expression is controlled by 'isRegexp' option.
 This setting will be applied before the steps getting.
 For ex. to get step from the py expression `@given(u'I do something')` we could use the next parameters:
 ```